 The University of the Highlands and Islands (UHI) is the only university based in the Highlands and Islands of Scotland.
-UHI is very different from most universities in that we offer you the choice of studying at one of our 12 colleges and research centres, more than 50 learning centres, or online from wherever you are.
+The UHI campus is very different from most university campuses; we offer you the choice of studying at one of our 12 colleges and research centres, more than 50 learning centres, or online from wherever you are.

-Our colleges and research centres are spread all across the Highlands and Islands - from small towns and island communities to the larger centres of population in the region.
+Our colleges and research centres are spread right across the Highlands and Islands - from small towns and island communities to the larger towns and busy cities of the region.